Need help with your debt? We can help you towards a brighter financial future. Get started online or Call 800-497-1965

 Be Wary of Scammers: With so many different ways to communicate, scammers have never had more opportunities to prey on unsuspecting senior citizens.
 But there are resources and organizations that can help.
 Don’t want to fall for one?
 Learn the warning signs, and be skeptical of any offer that relies on you making an emotional choice with your money.

 Consider Debt Consolidation: If credit card bills or personal loans are making a major dent in your wallet every month, debt consolidation can be an excellent solution.
-In our program, you’ll feel less stress and have more flexibility by consolidating your debts into one, affordable monthly payment.
+Our program will consolidate your eligible unsecured debts into one, affordable monthly payment to assist with giving you more flexibility and feeling less stress.

 When considering any sort of professional help, it’s essential to find a trusted partner.

-For over a decade, Accredited Debt Relief has helped over 700,000 clients and paid off over $2 billion in debt.
+For over a decade, Accredited Debt Relief has helped over 700,000 clients pay off over $2 billion in debt.
 Our personalized support and accessible options are independently well-reviewed — we have an A+ rating with the Better Business Bureau and over 7,000 5-star reviews on Trustpilot.

 Learn how we can help you simplify your payments and take control of your financial future.